Jan 21, 2019 · 5 min read

 Akar Skin Ruby Lip Restoration ($32) has a nice red tint and is made from hydrating, skin-nourishing, non-comedogenic butters and oils.

 Sunscreen can also help protect and heal chapped lips.
 Sun exposure can contribute to the problem — yep, even in the winter!
 Some lip balms include SPF, such as All Good Lip Balm Unscented SPF 20 ($3.50) and EltaMD UV Lip Balm Sunscreen Broad-Spectrum SPF 31 ($10).
 You can also usea little bit of your face sunscreen on your lips, then layer lip balm and/or your favorite lip color on top.

-Aquaphor Immediate Relief Lip Repair Lip Balm ($3.99) and Vaseline Lip Therapy Advanced Healing Moisturizer are two great, affordable, widely available options that don’t contain pore-clogging ingredients.
+Vaseline Lip Therapy Advanced Healing Moisturizer is a great, affordable, widely available option that doesn't contain pore-clogging ingredients.
 (The Vaseline Lip Therapy Cocoa Butter balm, however, could potentially block pores!)
 You can also pick up some raw shea butter or any other brand of pure petroleum balm (e.g. Vaseline or Aquaphor) at most drugstores.
 Just keep an eye on those ingredients lists!